sumin89/creative_cording_blog/posts/first-blog-post.md

 ✨ Final Thoughts
 Through this learning journey and while preparing for this assignment, I feel like I gained a much deeper understanding of for loops and how to use them in creative ways.
 When I first saw Le Duchamp, I was honestly just filled with wonder—How was that even made?
 I still don’t understand every technical detail, but through research and curiosity, I’ve discovered that generative art is such an inspiring field.
-I'm still a beginner, but I hope that one day I can create something like that too.
-Thanks so much for reading! 😊
+I'm still a beginner, but I hope that one day I can create something like that too.Thanks so much for reading! 😊

 ## Embedding video: